ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 #### Data Context Concrete Implementation

-The BudManDataContext_Base abstract base class is an abstract interface used by client modules through binding to an object with a concrete implementation of the interface.
-The concrete implementation is the BudManDataContext class in the Budget Manager application design.
+The BudManAppDataContext_Base abstract base class is an abstract interface used by client modules through binding to an object with a concrete implementation of the interface.
+The concrete implementation is the BudManAppDataContext class in the Budget Manager application design.
 This singleton instance is referenced by the ViewModel and, possibly, View if needed.

 DC is initialized with a reference to the BudgetDomainModel BudgetDomainWorkingData object, available in the BudgetDomainManager bdm_working_data property.